lumi-git/kattisLauncher/README.md

 Basic setup for the launcher

+- be sure to have all modules by running :
+    > python3 -m pip install -r requirements.txt

+    or

+    > pip install -r requirements.txt

+    based on your python config

 - Place your exercise in the Exercises folder

 - configure the exercise you want to run in config.py as explained in the configuration section